When is the new Bond film released? What’s the plot, who is director, is it Daniel Craig’s last movie as 007?

 The delay saw him sign up to a second project, playing the lead in murder mystery film Knives Out which is due to start filming in November – a month before Bond 25 was meant to go into production.

-The subsequent delays put the new Bond film at a release date of February 14th, 2019 – but now that’s been delayed AGAIN, with Bond 25 now set to be released on April 8th, almost two months later.
+The subsequent delays put the new Bond film at a release date of February 14th, 2019 – but now that’s been delayed AGAIN, with Bond 25 now set to be released in the UK and USA on April 8th, almost two months later.

 Hopefully, this time the release date will stick…